Home Past Improv Shows Summer Shakespeare About Us

 Janet Womachka

-John Pruden has been involved in the Voiceover Industry since 1995.
+has been involved in the Voiceover Industry since 1995.
 He has performed live on stage, and in studios throughout the country.
-He has Written, Produced, or Announced, Commercials, Public Service Announcements, and a Documentary.
-John has also enjoyed successful performances as a Master of Ceremonies for numerous organizations, and has sung competitively.
-John owns and operates his own voiceover business, Voice Acting With Character.
+John has also enjoyed successful performances as a Master of Ceremonies for numerous professional and private organizations, and has sung competitively at the International level as part of an a capella ensemble.
+John owns and operates his own voiceover business, Voice Acting With Character, in Upstate New York where he regularly records his performances of audiobook and corporate narrations, as animation and video game characters, and in radio and TV commercials in his professional recording studio.
+John's most recent audiobook, Patterson's View is a 6-1/2 hour suspense-thriller in which he provided the voices for 76 distinct characters.

 Home Past Improv Shows Summer Shakespeare About Us